jasonnpan/jasonnpan/README.md

 - 💻 I'm a novice web developer currently learning the MERN stack. <br />
 - ⭐️ My goal is to make functional, interactive, and visually appealing websites. <br />
 - 🌱 When I'm not coding, I enjoy going on walks around my neighbourhood! <br />
-- 🍱 I like to try new foods!
  </p>

 <h2 align="left"> <b> My Toolkit:</b> </h2>